The online application for September 2014 is open, the application deadline is January 15, 2014.

 Graduate students are responsible for the following fees (per year).
 Details are available from the Graduate Studies Calendar.

 Housing and cost of living are difficult to determine.
 According to our students, rent in a shared housing situation runs between $500 and $900\month.
-The Faculty of Graduate Studies has additional information available on its pages on costs for Canadian students and international students.
+The Faculty of Graduate Studies has additional information available on costs for Canadian students and international students.
 For more information about living in Calgary, click here.